howdyai/botkit-docs/docs/readme-ciscospark.md

 ## Message Formatting

-Cisco Spark supports both a `text` field and a `markdown` field for outbound messages.
-[Read here for details on Cisco Spark's markdown support.](https://developer.ciscospark.com/formatting-messages.html)
+Cisco Webex Teams supports both a `text` field and a `markdown` field for outbound messages.
+[Read here for details on Cisco Webex Teams's markdown support.](https://developer.ciscospark.com/formatting-messages.html)

 To specify a markdown version, add it to your message object: